parrt/msds501/notes/programming.md

 <img src=images/cpu-memory.png width=400>

-The memory is broken up into discrete chunks of a fixed size (8 *bits* called one *byte*) and each chunk is identified by an integer address, just like the house numbers on street addresses like 101 Howard Street.
-Processors can ask for the data at a particular address and can store a piece of data at a specific memory location as well as well.
+The memory is broken up into discrete cells of a fixed size.
+The size of a cell is one *byte*, which consists of 8 *bits*, binary on/off digits.
+It is sufficient to hold a number between 0 and 255.
+Each cell is identified by an integer address, just like the building numbers on street addresses like 101 Howard Street.
+Processors can ask for the data at a particular address and can store a piece of data at a specific memory location as well.
 For example, here is an abstract representation of byte-addressable computer memory:

 <img src=images/addresses.png width=80>